Regulation and licensure in engineering: United States

+The US model has generally been only to require the practicing engineers offering engineering services that impact the public welfare, safety or safeguarding of life, health or property to be licensed, while engineers working in private industry without a direct offering of engineering services to the public or other businesses, education and government need not be licensed.

+In the United States, use of the title professional engineer is restricted to those holding a professional engineer's license.
+These people have the right to add the letters PE after their names on resumes, business cards and other communication.
+However, each state has its own licensing procedure and the license is valid only in the state that granted it.
+Therefore, many professional engineers maintain licenses in more than one state.
+Comity, also known as reciprocity, between states allows engineers who are licensed or registered in one state to obtain a license in another state without meeting the ordinary rigorous proof of qualification by testing.
+This is accomplished by the second state recognizing the validity of the first state's licensing or registration process.

+Other uses of the term engineer are legally controlled and protected to varying degrees, dependent on the state and the enforcement of its engineering certification board.
+The term is frequently applied to fields where practitioners may have no engineering background or the work has no basis in the physical engineering disciplines; for example sanitation engineer.

+With regard to the term "software engineer", many states, such as Texas and Florida, have introduced license requirements for such a title that are in line with the requirements for more traditional engineering fields.

 Complaints process

 Generally engineering regulatory bodies will not launch an investigation without a complaint form being filled out by an individual.
 The complaint will be the basis of an investigation into professional misconduct, breach of contract or negligence.

 Disciplinary committees

-California law dictates disciplinary proceedings by the Board for Professional Engineers, Land Surveyors and Geologists against a licensed engineer who has committed deceit, misrepresentation, negligence or a violation of contract.
+California law dictates disciplinary proceedings by the Board for Professional Engineers, Land Surveyors, and Geologists against a licensed engineer who has committed deceit, misrepresentation, negligence, or a contract violation.
 The Professional Engineers of Ontario have a disciplinary committee that hears complaints of professional misconduct and incompetence.

-A discipline committee may suspend a certificate of authorization (firm license) for an engineering corporation, an engineering license or issue a fine for violations of the local engineering legislation for professional misconduct, deceit, misrepresentation, negligence or violation of contract.
+A discipline committee may suspend a certificate of authorization (firm license) for an engineering corporation or an engineering license or issue a fine for violations of local engineering legislation, such as professional misconduct, deceit, misrepresentation, negligence, or violation of a contract.

 Cost engineering

 The AACE, a professional body for cost engineers, explains why a technical engineering background is not required for their profession with the following statement: